Greenest-Guy/CMU-Africa-picoMini-Writeup/README.md

   <img src="https://github.com/Greenest-Guy/CMU-Africa-picoMini-Writeup/blob/main/images/picoCTF_logo.png?raw=true" alt="picoCTF logo" width="400" />
 </p>

-Detailed write-ups of my solutions for the [CMU Africa picoMini](https://play.picoctf.org/practice?originalEvent=77&page=1) challenges.
-Each section explains the challenge setup, the steps to solve it, and the tools, commands, or scripts used to solve.
+Detailed write-ups of my solutions for the [CMU Africa picoMini](https://play.picoctf.org/practice?originalEvent=77&page=1) competition.
+Each challenge contains the challenge setup, the steps to solve it, along with the tools, commands, or scripts used.

 ## Table of Contents
 _Click on any challenge name to open its write-up!_